 One reason for Constantine's choice of the city was that, like Rome, it was built on seven hills.
 Byzantium's Hippodrome was built on the first of these hills.
 The forum of Constantine was built on the second.
 The Great Nymphaeum is on hill three.
 The Holy Apostles church is on hill four, with hill five and six right next to it.
 The city's fourth military gate rests on the seventh hill.

-In 330 A.D., after six years of building, the city was consecrated and officially made the new capital of the Roman Empire.
+In 330 A.D., after six years of building the city, it was consecrated and officially made the Roman Empire's brand new capital.
 It was renamed Constantinople, in honor of Emperor Constantine, sometime after the death in 337 A.D.